-LEO (July 23-Aug.
-22): Specialized knowledge can help you move mountains today.
-An impossible dream will soon be achieved.
-Expect partners, allies and creditors to be nenable to your requests.
+Annual subscriptions are available for the best of Sunday crosswords from the last HAPPY BIRTHDAY!
+IN THE NEXT YEAR OF YOUR LIFE: dream will soon be achieved.
+Expect partners, allies and creditors to be amenable to your requests.
 VIRGO (Aug.
 23-Sept.
-22): Opposing views could threaten an important pact or contract.
+22): Op-A loyal adviser will help you capi-talize on a special talent.
+Be realistic posing views could threaten an important pact or contract.
 However, a calm, objective discussion could bring about a solution.
 Seek a mediator who can broker a compromise.

 LIBRA (Sept.
 23-Oct.
 22): Do not let a minor tiff leave you feeling defensive.
 Kind words will make up for previous critical remarks.
 A small token of affection binds you and your mate even closer together.
 SCORPIO (Oct.
 23-Nov.
 21): Others look to you for guidance this month.
 Rely on both your experience and your vision for the future.
-Launching an all-out public relations campaign will deliver impressive results.
+Launching an all-out public relations campaign will deliver impresheavier workload is part of the picture.
+To speed progress, consult experts near and far.
+Influential friends lend support when you emerge from SAGITTARIUS (Nov.

-SAGITTARIUS (Nov.
 22-Dec.
 21): Heed that inner voice that says "handle with care."
 A colleague's daring ideas may be too complicated or costly.
 Insist on seeing all available financial figures.
 CAPRICORN (Dec.
 22-Jan.

 19): You will accomplish more by working on your own this morning.
 Complete pending projects before starting any new ones.
-A diplomatic approach helps you put an older relative's mind at ease.
-AQUARIUS (Jan.
+A diplomatic approach helps you put an older rel- AQUARIUS (Jan.
 20-Feb.
 18): An excellent day to announce a business or financial project.
 Lady Luck is with you!
 An ongoing family problem will be easier to handle if you remain patient and kind.
-Be willing to admit mistakes.
+Be willing to admit mistakes. ories you share.
+An old rival now wants to be on your team.

-PISCES (Feb.
-19-March 20): The good things in life are headed your way.
+CANCER (June 21-July 22): A partnership could hit the skids today.
+Wait until tomorrow to talk things PISCES (Feb.
+19-March 20): The good things in life are headed suade someone to start over.
+Look forward to smooth sailing.
+LEO (July 23-Aug.
+22): Special-ized knowledge can help you move mountains today.
+An impossible your way.
 Take a less aggressive approach in business and domestic matters while concentrating on spiritual growth.

 OF INTEREST

 Graduate student Mark Goffi, a trombone player, presents a recital tonight at 7:30 p.m. in the Hesburgh Library Auditorium.
 Music by Galliard, Culver, Spillman and Vaughn Williams.
 The concert is free and open to the public.
 Graduate pianist Ann Duttamel will accompany.

-MENU
+III MENU

+Notre Dame

 South

-White Chili Meatloaf Fried Clam Strips
+White Chili

-Fried Cheese Ravioli
+Meatloaf Fried Clam Strips Fried Cheese Ravioli

-Notre Dame

 North

 Beef Turnovers Tortilla Soup Penne with Gorgonzola Srir-fry Seafood Medley

 Wanted:Reporters, photographers, editors.
 Join The Observer staff.

+SAFERIDE

-SAFERIDE thanks its drivers, dispatchers, and riders for another successful weekend!
+thanks its drivers, dispatchers, and riders for another successful weekend!